iSaluki/phhs6/content/sixth/CompSci/Theory/ComputerArchitecture.md

 ## Memory Unit

-- A memory unit consits of a number of partitions
+- A memory unit consists of a number of partitions
 - Each partition consists of data and and address

 ## Read Operation